 Cheetos: Brand overview

-Cheetos is a snack brand made by PepsiCo’s Frito-Lay.
+Cheetos is a snack brand made by PepsiCo.
 The crunchy, flaky corn snack originated in 1948 with the invention of Charles Elmer Doolin.
-Since then, he began distributing it actively in the United States and worldwide.
-Due to the vast sales region, the product has its taste in each country – original, corresponding to the cultural preferences of the population.
-Therefore, now the line includes a huge number of branded chips.
+Since then, he has begun distributing it actively in the United States and worldwide.
+Due to the product’s vast sales region, its taste varies by country, reflecting local populations’ cultural preferences.
+Therefore, the line now includes a large number of branded chips.
 There are 21 varieties in North America alone.

 The history of this brand began in an ordinary home kitchen.
-More precisely, Charles Elmer Doolin experimented with a cheese-flavored corn snack in a Texas kitchen in Dallas.
-The trial batch was successful and sold out quickly, but the entrepreneur did not have the necessary capacities to set up the production of goods in large volumes.
-He then partnered with Herman Lay and introduced the Cheetos in 1948.
-After the merger of Frito-Lay (a company of Doolin and Lay) with Pepsi-Cola, these snacks became known far beyond the North American continent.
+More precisely, Charles Elmer Doolin experimented with a cheese-flavored corn snack in a Dallas kitchen.
+The trial batch was successful and sold out quickly, but the entrepreneur lacked the capacity to set up large-scale production.
+He then partnered with Herman Lay and introduced Cheetos in 1948.
+After the merger of Frito-Lay (a company of Doolin and Lay) with Pepsi-Cola, these snacks became known far beyond North America.

 Meaning and History

 At first, the product was called Chee-tos, which was reflected on its label.
 Each pack of corn-and-cheese appetizers was adorned with a large inscription in imitation of individual handwriting.
-The letters were cursive, calligraphic, sliding, and rounded.
+The letters were cursive, calligraphic, slanted, and rounded.
 There was a bold dot between the two parts of the title.
-Later it was remade into an en dash and then disappeared altogether.
+Later, it was replaced by an en dash, then disappeared altogether.
 Consolidated spelling first appeared in 1996, and two years later, it was finally fixed in the identity.
 In total, this brand has seven emblems.

 What is Cheetos?